 I think the importance of the spine in our body for movement and health gets overlooked.
 I am excited to meet and learn to strengthen my multifidi.
 Thank you for the inspiration.
 I think it is incredible that they know to contract before you even move.

 This is an idea I have been getting into a lot lately!
 There are so many muscles that do not turn on “naturally” and become lazy with out corrective work.
 I have been relearning how to fire my glutes in proper sequencing (in relationship to my low back and hamstrings) to fix some major low back pain issues.
 It is amazing to see how the multifidi plays such huge role – especially the relationship it has to the TVA.
-I wasn’t aware how intricately the multifidi was involved as I thought it was solely the erector spinae muscles and the… Read more »
+I wasn’t aware how intricately the multifidi was involved as I thought it was solely the erector spinae muscles and the QL doing lateral flexion.
+Learning more about this muscle to help stabilize the spine and prevent dysfunction is a great tool to aid with back pain and something I hope to focus on more in daily life!

 This is great information.
 Thanks for the post.
 Doug Keller taught me an awareness exercise he called “cat walk” where the student starts in table and the partner touches each vertebrae starting around L5 and working up to around T12.
 As the partner touches the vertebrae the student tries to lift into the touch in essence trying to lift one vertebrae at a time in a true cat stretch.
 Doing this was the first time I really felt where the multifidi in my low spine really were!
 Such an important muscle for stabilizing the spine.